eto-ai/rikai/docs/index.rst

 Welcome to Rikai!
 =================

-Rikai is a large-scale data system specicially designed for Machine Learning workflows, specialized in Deep Learning development over various forms of unstructured data, for example, image, video or sensor data.
+Rikai is a large-scale data system specifically designed for Machine Learning workflows, specialized in Deep Learning development over various forms of unstructured data, for example, image, video or sensor data.

-Rikai strives to offer agnostic developer experice to assist ML engineers at each stage of application development.
+Rikai strives to offer great developer experience to assist ML engineers at each stage of application development.

-1. At its core, Riaki persists unstructured machine learning data in an `Apache Parquet`_ based format.
+1. At its core, Rikai persists unstructured machine learning data in an `Apache Parquet`_ based format.
 It handles SerDe of these unstructured data transparently via a rich collection of semantic types.
-2. Extensive set of I/O connectors, from ETL to training (i.e., `Pytorch`_ ``DataLoader``), to bring the familiar developer experience at each stage of ML development.
+2. Extensive set of I/O connectors, from ETL to training (i.e., `Pytorch`_ ``Dataset``), to bring the familiar developer experience at each stage of ML development.
 3. An SQL Engine, which extends `Spark`_ SQL with ML capability, that analyzes Rikai data lake with your own model ("Bring Your Own Model").
-4. Carefully crafted data-visualization embedded with Semantic Types, especially in Jupyter notebooks.
+4. Carefully crafted data-visualization embedded with semantic types, especially in Jupyter notebooks.

 For more details, please read :doc:`quickstart`.

 .. toctree::
    :maxdepth: 1